 The SparkNotes Version:

 I’m a 23-year-old author, avid reader, and a habitual chatterbox.
 In 2007, I was 16 when I published my first YA dystopian novel, November Snow.
 In 2012, I was featured in a poetry collection, and in 2013, I signed The Timely Death Trilogy with AEC Stellar Publishing, Inc. After releasing the first installment, my young-adult, paranormal romance, Minutes Before Sunset, became Goodreads Book of the Month.
 My life changed.
-Since then, my first short story, Sean’s Bullet, was also published in an anthology, and my poem was featured in a Norwegian magazine.
+Since then, two of my short stories have appeared in various anthologies and my poem was featured in a Norwegian magazine.
 My sequel, Seconds Before Sunrise, released, and AEC Stellar Publishing released my latest novel, Take Me Tomorrow, on July 17, 2014.
+The final installment of my trilogy, Death Before Daylight, is slated for release in January of 2015.
 Writing is what I do, and I love it more and more everyday.

 I have a fantastic family and one black cat named Bogart – after my favorite actor, Humphrey Bogart – and you will see pictures of him often.